sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### Introduction to build state

-This is the first piece you hit when starting sbt.
-Sbt's command engine is the means by which it processes user requests using the build state.
+This is the first piece you hit when starting sbt. sbt's command engine is the means by which it processes user requests using the build state.
 The command engine is essentially a means of applying **state transformations** on the build state, to execute user requests.